justengel/event_signal/README.md

 There are 4 main utilities provided

     * signaler - Function decorator to help observe functions
-    * observer_property - Custom property that helps observe when a property value is changed or deleted.
+    * signaler_property - Custom property that helps observe when a property value is changed or deleted.
     * MethodObserver - class mixin to make all function observable
     * Signal - Similar to Qt's signal without requiring PyQT or PySide